MicrosoftDocs/visualstudio-docs/docs/javascript/javascript-project-system-msbuild-reference.md

 Two common scenarios where not running `npm install` is desirable are:

 1. When a non-npm package manager (such as yarn or pnpm) is used.
-In this scenario, the best solution is to create a target that will run before `BeforeRestore` to manually run the installation.
+In this scenario, the best solution is to create a target that runs before `BeforeRestore` to manually run the installation.
 2. When a global package installation mechanism exists in the solution that makes running individual installations unnecessary.

 ### ShouldRunBuildScript